icsharpcode/CodeConverter/.github/CONTRIBUTING.md

 ## Codebase details
 * All parallelism is controlled by Env.MaxDop.
 When a debugger is attached to a debug build, it sets parallelism to 1.
 If you're seeing a transient issue when the debugger isn't attached but can't reproduce the issue with the debugger, set this to a large number instead.
 * The worst part of the code is the query syntax conversion.
 It's just evolved messily to cover basic cases.
 To comprehensively cover the syntax would need a proper architecture defined to match how the queries are formed.
 For an example of other code that solves a similar query syntax problem, see ILSpy's [`CSharpDecompiler`](https://github.com/icsharpcode/ILSpy/blob/e189ad9ca301142b9134c2839e416199cbd3360e/ICSharpCode.Decompiler/CSharp/Transforms/IntroduceQueryExpressions.cs)
+* There are a few areas where different special cases collide which are incredibly difficult to reason about all cases.
+Function hoisting, select case statements and methodswithhandles are some examples which need care.
+If major work is required, they'll need some extra test cases adding and refactoring to separate the concerns.